 Aim 2: Expand the expectation of every student in every school to become an active and equitable partner throughout education.

-Traditional roles for student participation in schools can be perceived as limiting in many ways.
+Traditional roles for students in schools can be limiting in many ways.
 Meaningful Student Involvement acknowledges the central role students have in educational reform by building the capacity of schools for meaningful involvement.

 Those three elements—learning, teaching and leadership—should be integrated into every classroom for every student.
 That means that even the most disaffected learner still has opportunities to make decisions about their own learning and other students’ learning.
 It means that transient students get to evaluate teachers and curriculum.
 It means that all students get to research learning, plan activities, and be active partners no matter what their status in schools.